Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

      report stt.transcribe("en", null,null, "https://ia800205.us.archive.org/27/items/fifty_famous_stories_lc_librivox/fiftyfamous_00_baldwin.mp3");
 }
 ```
-Try exucuting the code and the compare the real audio script and the transcript return by the jaseci `stt` module.
-If the audio is clear and pronounciations are correct this will return 100% correct trancript.
+Try executing the code and the compare the real audio script and the transcript return by the jaseci `stt` module.
+If the audio is clear and pronunciations are correct this will return 100% correct transcript.

 Output:
 ```json